Hosting and bandwidth provided by MacAce.net.

 • Support for new iPhoto application for photo editing as well as iMovie, Garage Band, Pages, Numbers, Keynote, and more.

-• Inexpensive compared to notebook computers.
+• Generally inexpensive compared to notebook computers.

 • Sold unlocked and without a contract in the US with multiple wireless carrier options.